bevyengine/bevy-website/content/contribute/helping-out/how-you-can-help.md

 ## Contributing Code

 We love getting code contributions from the community, and there's plenty of work to go around!
-If you want to code but don't know what to work on, you should take a look at the open issues.
+If you want to code, but don't know what to work on, you should take a look at the open issues.
 The page on [Triage](@/contribute/reference/triage.md) details several tags that you can use to filter issues by difficulty and area.

 If you already know what you want to work on, all you have to do is make your changes and submit a pull request!
 The page on [Your First Pull Request](TODO) is there to help if you get stuck.